sarah-walker-pcem/pcem/readme.txt

 megapc\211253-bios hi.u19

-AMI 386 clone (1994)
+AMI 386SX clone (1994)
-This is a generic 386 clone with an AMI BIOS.
-The BIOS came from my 386DX/40, the motherboard is dated June 1994.
+This is a generic 386SX clone with an AMI BIOS.

 ROM files needed:

 ami386\ami386.bin

+MR 386DX clone (1994)
+This is a generic 386DX clone with an MR BIOS.

+ROM files needed:

+mr386dx\OPT495SX.MR

+AMI 386DX clone (1994)
+This is a generic 386DX clone with an AMI BIOS.
+This is the only currently emulated 386DX system to support an external cache.

+ROM files needed:

+ami386dx\OPT495SX.AMI

 AMI 486 clone (1993)